Photo Credit: by Skye Sherman

 Get your sugar intake from natural sources like fruit and honey.
 And when you do eat refined sugar, limit it to a very special occasion, and keep your dose as low as possible.
 It’s okay to treat yourself, but sugar should be just that: a treat, not a part of your everyday diet.
 Seek out suitable alternatives to your usual sugary treats and opt for “no sugar added” items when you can help it.

 Remember that you can still eat well while avoiding sugar in your everyday diet.
+Frozen fresh grapes are also a healthy treat for the sweet-toothed and can be an easy snack that is healthy and sweet.
 Below, find our healthy smoothie recipe, which makes for a perfect breakfast or afternoon pick-me-up snack.
 It’s completely free of processed sugars and is packed with healthy nutrients, fiber, and protein.
 It will nourish your body and bring a smile no matter what time of day you drink it -- and plus, it’s so delicious you’ll think it’s dessert.

 1 frozen banana

 1 tablespoon peanut butter (ensure there’s no added sugar!)